-- 2.16 The school meets the standard. - 2.17 The school has a suitable policy for supervising pupils that is implemented effectively on both sites.
+- 2.16 The school meets the standard. - 2.17 The school has a suitable policy for supervising pupils which is implemented effectively.
 Staff receive suitable guidance during induction and ongoing revision is provided in the staff code of conduct and in regular updates.
 Staff have clear job descriptions detailing their duties with regard to supervision.
-Comprehensive duty rotas cover all areas of both school sites, times of day and different times of the year.
-They take into account the age, number and needs of pupils, and the locations and activities involved.
+Comprehensive duty rotas cover all areas of the school, times of day and different times of the year.
+They take into account the age, number and needs of pupils and the locations and activities involved.
 Monitoring by senior staff ensures that supervision is effective, and that cover is put in place without delay if it is required.